-Couples can act out their fantasies in themed rooms such as, ‘Secrets of the Emperor,’ ‘Oriental’ or ‘Batman’s Cave’ and get it on in mock Roman chariots, strip clubs or even the gynecologist’s chair.
+In Argentina’s telos, couples can act out their fantasies in themed rooms such as, ‘Secrets of the Emperor,’ ‘Oriental’ or ‘Batman’s Cave’ and get it on in mock Roman chariots, strip clubs or even the gynecologist’s chair.

 Jacuzzis, large mirrors on the ceiling, and porn channels on TV are common.
-The more features a room has, the more it will cost.

-The telo soundtrack is usually limited to cheesy ’80s hits or a romantic mix of Latin tunes but may be necessary to drown out the carnal screams and grunts coming from nearby rooms.
+The telo soundtrack is usually limited to cheesy ’80s hits or a romantic mix of Latin tunes, which may be necessary to drown out the carnal screams and grunts coming from nearby rooms.

 Possible delivery options include drinks, snacks and sex toys — thankfully to buy, not to rent — and camcorders in case the porn channels inspire a home video.

-There have long been rumors about hidden cameras in bedrooms secretly filming the action, but these have never been proven and are likely telo myth.
+There have long been rumors about hidden cameras in bedrooms secretly filming the action, but these have never been proven and are likely a telo myth.

 Hygiene freaks shouldn’t be put off, rooms are normally meticulously clean, and always have a private bathroom with a ‘disinfected’ seal on the toilet seat.

 Entering a telo

 To the untrained eye, telo entrances are difficult to spot.
-Officially, telos are called albergues transitorios, and they are obliged to display a sign advertising this name.
+Officially, telos are called albergues transitorios, and they are obliged to display a street-facing sign advertising this name.
 Other dead giveaways are dim red lights, blacked out or mirrored windows and clandestine-looking entrances.

 Legally, a telo must not be within 100 meters of a school or place of worship and has to have a minimum of 15 rooms.

 The entrance may be different from the exit; those on foot might enter via the garage and leave through a separate door a few meters away.
-The focus of the telo is on anonymity; no ID is required to enter.
+The focus of the telo is on anonymity; no proof of ID is required to enter.

 → continue reading: Telo History & Myths